 Don't shop hungry!
-If you want to avoid a food shopping trip that feels more like a game of supermarket sweep as you grab just about every tempting treat available on the end of isle displays and come out with nothing you went in for.
-Instead try an online shop.
+If you want to avoid a food shopping trip that feels more like a game of supermarket sweep – as you grab just about every tempting treat available on the end of aisle displays and come out with nothing you went in for!
+Try an online shop instead.
 Make your list before you log on and stick to it.
 Shopping online also helps you from being drawn in by impulse buys and offers.

 Meeting up with a friend for coffee can often mean a calorie blow out.
 Too many tempting cakes, plus the old line 'Go on, I'll have one if you're having one'.
-(To check out the calories in coffee shop products, have a look at this article in our Resources section :).
+(For coffee shop tips, have a look at this article in our Resources section).

 Nutritionist Emma Brown, MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.